 - As part of the graduate coursework, students must complete 3 two-semester sequences from the list of core courses.

-Each Ph.D. student in the mathematics track will take one year-long course sequence from three of the following areas.
+Each Ph.D. student must take one year-long course sequence in three of the following areas.

 - Complex Analysis